Thanks for being with us!

 We accepted session proposals for the main festival program.
 Anyone could propose Seed Sessions, Field Trips, and Microtalks, and we received over 300!

-For guidance on what to submit, see the Session Submission Guidance, which is available in various languages.
+For guidance on what was submitted, see the Session Submission Guidance, which is available in various languages.
 Most sessions will be recorded for later on-demand playback.
 Not sure what kind of proposal to make?
 You can catch the vibe of the festival by checking out our previous TNOC Summit event or our plenaries.

 Call For Artists